Carnal Knowledge (film): Plot

-In 1946, Amherst College student Sandy meets a Smith College student named Susan at an on-campus event and they begin dating.
-Although they enjoy each other's company, Susan is reluctant to enter into a physical relationship.
-Unbeknownst to Sandy, Susan is also pursued by Sandy's aggressive, womanizing roommate Jonathan, and they eventually have sex.
-Jonathan tries to persuade Susan not to have sex with Sandy, but after some delays, Susan does sleep with him.
-Jonathan pressures Susan to break up with Sandy; then breaks up with her as well.
+In 1946, Sandy, a student at Amherst College, meets a Smith College student named Susan at an on-campus event and they begin dating.
+While they enjoy each other's company, Susan is hesitant to take their relationship to a physical level.
+Sandy shares the intimate details of their courtship with his roommate, Jonathan.

+After Sandy reveals that he and Susan finally shared a fleeting moment of physical intimacy, a curious and competitive Jonathan decides to ask Susan out behind Sandy's back.
+Jonathan and Susan eventually sleep together.
+He tries to convince her to stop sleeping with Sandy, but despite her initial hesitation, Susan eventually gives in to Sandy as well.

+As Jonathan pressures Susan to break up with Sandy, she finds herself torn.
+Ultimately, Jonathan calls her and ends the relationship, having lost patience with her reluctance to hurt Sandy by dumping him.
+Susan continues to date Sandy, neither she nor Jonathan ever confessing their relationship to him.

 In 1961, Sandy is married to Susan, while Jonathan still searches for his "perfect woman".
 Jonathan begins a relationship with Bobbie, a beautiful but shallow woman, but he eventually grows bored with her.
 Bobbie leaves her job at Jonathan's suggestion.
 She then becomes depressed, spending long hours doing nothing but sleeping in the apartment she shares with Jonathan.
 The relationship deteriorates.
 Jonathan berates Bobbie for not cleaning up the apartment while he is out working all day at a nine-to-five job.
 He claims that he does not understand why break-ups always have to end with "poison".

 Sandy's relationship with Susan is faring no better.
 Sandy is dissatisfied and bored with the physical part of their relationship, even though he and Susan "do all the right things".
 He relates how they are "patient with each other" and concludes with a statement that perhaps sex is not "meant to be enjoyable with the person you love".